hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 So far we have looked at different kinds of uncertainty and why they are important, similarities and differences between deterministic and Bayesian neural networks, the relationship between the shape of the loss landscape and our uncertainty about the optimal parameters and how to make predictions the Bayesian way.

-What's left now to put all of this into praxis is a way to precisely estimate the likelihood (or posterior) of our network and then, using this knowledge, to make reliable predictions with reasonable confidence.
+What's left now to put all of this into practice is a way to precisely estimate the likelihood (or posterior) of our network and then, using this knowledge, to make reliable predictions with reasonable confidence.
 As this involves solving the—unfortunately intractable—integral above, we will also look at Monte Carlo integration as a feasible approximation.
 Those are the topics of the next and final article of this series.
 More specifically, we will explore Laplace approximation for deep neural networks, how it is used and finally some results from the work I did for my Master's thesis including some code examples to bridge the gap between theory and application.
 See you there!

 ---